tomgreenfield/AdaptHelper/README.md

 #### Redo

-You can redo the most recently run command by selecting *Redo "&lt;command&gt;"* from the side bar’s context menu.
+To redo the most recently run command, right-click the main content area or output panel and select *Redo "&lt;command&gt;"*.

 #### Cancel